 The University’s Harassment Policy, Sexual Misconduct Policy, and Consensual Romantic Relationships Policy apply to all faculty (including temporary, part-time and/or adjunct); therefore, all faculty are required to familiarize themselves and comply with those policies.
 Except where limited herein, the procedures below apply to all faculty (including temporary, part-time and adjunct) alleged to have engaged in conduct covered in the policies (including related claims of retaliation).
 In addition, to the extent those policies address investigations, informal and formal complaint processes and procedures, sanctions, and reviews/appeals, those provisions apply when a faculty member is the Respondent, except as modified below.

-If the faculty member against whom a complaint has been filed does not have faculty grievance rights (including, but not limited to, part-time, temporary or adjunct appointment), then the fact-finder’s investigative finding, and the dean’s decision as to sanctions is final and there is no right of appeal for any party to the matter (the complainant, the faculty member, or the administrator imposing the sanction).
+If the faculty member against whom a complaint has been filed does not have faculty grievance rights (including, but not limited to, part-time, temporary or adjunct appointment), then the fact-finder’s investigative finding, and the dean’s decision as to sanctions, as applicable, is final and there is no right of appeal for any party to the matter..

 Processing and Resolution of Sexual Misconduct, Consensual Romantic Relationships, or Harassment Complaint Against Faculty